 Students are encouraged to take advantage of as many internship opportunities they can get their hands on.
-In order for a student to participate in an internship program for credit, they must maintain a minimum GPA of 2.0 and be an approved upper division student by the Registrar's Office.
+In order for a student to participate in an internship program for academic credit, they must maintain a minimum GPA of 2.0 and be an approved upper division student by the Registrar's Office.
 Students then also complete LPU's student internship application form with the Office of Calling and Vocation and have been approved in other areas such as Student Life, and Financial Aid and The Registrar' Office.
-Students will be interviewed by LPC-approved host sites of interest with final approval granted from the Director of Calling and Vocation and the prospective host site.
+Students will be interviewed by LPU-approved host sites of interest with final approval granted from the Office of Calling and Vocation and the prospective host site.
 Some degrees may have pre-requisites or other processes inlcuded before a student can apply for an internship with academic credit.
 Please contact your Program Chair or the Office of Calling and Vocation for verification.

 Internship Host Site Options